speakk/dungeon_relic/README.md

 Also features a media manager that loads your media into an atlas manager that you can query with hierarchical accessors like 'decals.bushes.purpleBush' based on the directory hierarchy.

+Assemblages (functions that generate entities, usually giving them a bunch of predefined components) are loaded in a similar fashion and you can access them with selectors such as 'living.characters.player'.

 #### Usage (requires love installed on your system)
 ```
 git clone https://github.com/speakk/love_minimal_gameish